About the College of Engineering

-The college’s faculty is an assembled group of nationally and internationally known professors, researchers and staff members.
-Even as many faculty work around the clock, they still provide caring, individual attention to students.
-Teaching and advising are taken seriously to provide each student with the greatest opportunity to succeed.
+Our Engineering faculty is an assembled group of nationally and internationally known professors, researchers and staff members.
+Our faculty provide caring, individual attention to students.
+We value a hands-on approach and support faculty's professional growth to bring current and ever evolving knowledge to you.
+Our dedication to teaching and advising provides each student with support to succeed.

 The University is surrounded by excellent cultural diversity and post-academic opportunities for our future engineers.
 Located in Northeast Ohio, Akron is home to several small and large industries, as well as nearby government laboratories.
 Learn more about Akron. | Learn more about campus life at UA.